AndySchroder/bitcoin-submittx/README.md

 The motivation for this command is the `-walletbroadcast=0` command line option introduced in Bitcoin Core 0.11 (see the [release notes](https://github.com/bitcoin/bitcoin/blob/v0.11.0rc1/doc/release-notes.md#privacy-disable-wallet-transaction-broadcast)).
 Using the `-walletbroadcast=0` command line option with bitcoin core in conjunction with this tool allows you to submit transactions over TOR, but still use clearnet for downloading public blockchain data and receiving unconfirmed transactions from others.

+This tool also features scanning a QR code of a signed transaction from Sparrow Wallet.

 Install
 ------------